 - Violence

 - Direct and intentional verbal abuse

-- Bullying (see Anti-bullying policy)
+- Bullying-including cyberbullying, prejudice-based and discriminatory bullying (see Anti-bullying policy)

 - Disability related harassment

 - Racism

 - Sexism

 - Sexual harassment, including child on child sexual abuse

 - Leaving class/school without permission (these will depend on individual circumstances)

 When a serious incident occurs, the child will have a meeting with a member of the Senior Leadership Team and an incident report is completed on CPOMS.
 A decision will then be made regarding the most appropriate actions and consequences for the child.

 Consequences may include: